buddhaman/AnymaEngine/Readme.md

 - Create a game like super world box.
 Make complex behavior and create a behavior tree editor for fast iteration.
   - Create a custom interpreted langauge for creating behavior trees.
 - Online game where you manage your little land and need to trade or fight with neighbouring countries.
 On a server WASM.

+#### Design
+- Current direction: Give agents a body, but at the same time simplify even more.
+- Gene encodes a body, rendered like football evo my previous project.
+The limbs will be connected to each other like spore, but its 2.5D.
+- Sensors will be even simpler.
+Simply relative angle and distance to the nearest agent of the same type and of another type.
+- Bigger possible ruleset with agents that can send and receive signals.
+- The goal of the simulation is to create an ecosystem that is interesting to look at.
+We might give agents properties like picking skills in an rpg.
+The total amount of points is capped.
+This way they can occupy an ecological niche.
+  IDEAS for properties:
+  - Shield, less damage received.
+  - Longevity.
+  - Reproduction rate.
+  - Speed.
+  - Resistance in a certain biome.
+  - Attack range.
+  - Attack speed.
+  - Attack force.
+  - Pheromone placing.
+  - Pheromone sensing.
+  - Sexual reproduction.
+  - (Maybe): Meat or plant preference for continuous evolution from herbivore to carnivore.
+STYLE:
+ - 2.5D and draw an outline around each creature so they are visible even if the background is the same color.